Botswana

 Demand for diamonds is set to rise again in 2025

-In 2024, growth is expected to accelerate slightly.
-It will be supported by domestic demand and, to a lesser extent, by the mining sector (around 16 % of GDP in 2023 ), with high copper and silver prices supporting investment in new capacity and maximising production.
-Nevertheless, the diamond sector will come up against sluggish global demand.
-The Transitional National Development Plan (TNDP), a pre-election recovery plan put forward by President Masisi for the 2024 fiscal year, provides for the development of infrastructure projects to improve access to markets and reduce transport costs, as well as improving the skills of the population to combat unemployment.
+In 2024, growth slowed sharply.
+The diamond sector was hampered by sluggish global demand.
+Nevertheless, domestic demand and, to a lesser extent, investment in copper and silver mining, avoided recession.
+The Transitional National Development Plan (TNDP), a pre-election stimulus plan led by President Masisi for the 2024 fiscal year, envisages the development of infrastructure projects to improve access to markets and reduce transport costs, as well as improving the skills of the population to combat unemployment.
 In addition, inflation fell considerably in 2023 due to lower prices for imported raw materials.
-As a result, the Bank of Botswana lowered its key rate by 25 basis points in December 2023, followed by a second cut in June 2024 to 2.15%.
-However, the reduction in water supply due to the El Niño weather phenomenon is compromising agricultural yields, which could lead to inflationary pressure on food products.
+As a result, the Bank of Botswana lowered its policy rate by 25 basis points in December 2023, followed by a second cut in June 2024 to 2.15%.
+However, reduced water supplies due to the El Niño weather phenomenon are compromising agricultural yields, which could lead to inflationary pressure on food products.

 By 2025, sales of diamonds (95% of the mining sector) are expected to have risen by and, therefore, growth.
 In addition, diamond production is set to increase with the extension of the 50/50 partnership in Debswana (the country's largest diamond mining company) between the Botswana government and De Beers for a further 35 years.
 The new agreement will facilitate expansion projects at the Jwaneng and Orapa mines by providing access to deeper diamond deposits.
 Initial work is due to start in May 2024.
 However, Botswana's dependence on South Africa (faced with an energy deficit) for a quarter of its electricity supply represents a risk for the performance of the mining sector.
 Upscale tourism (10% of GDP) will also benefit from the upturn in global economic activity.
 In addition, the 12ème Five-Year National Development Plan will be launched in April 2025.
 This plan aims to lead the country towards higher and sustainable growth, and therefore to stimulate investment.
 It is based on a number of areas, including development of the financial sector, innovation, green transition and education.